sourcegraph/handbook/content/handbook/index.md

 ### Handbook support in Slack

 Contact @handbook-support in the #handbook channel for help with the Handbook. @handbook-support is a volunteer-based group of Sourcegraph teammates that are passionate about the Handbook and eager to help.
-Join the @handbook-support group in Slack if you'd like to join!
+Join the @handbook-support group in Slack if you're interested in helping in this capacity.

 ### Handbook Office Hours